Whiplash After Car Accident: What You Need To Know

 - Sleep disturbances

-Because whiplash involves injury to the neck muscles and ligaments, it is not as easily detected by conventional diagnostic testing as other injuries – such as spinal cord injuries – may be.
+Because this injury involves injury to the neck muscles and ligaments, it is not as easily detected by conventional diagnostic testing as other injuries – such as spinal cord injuries – may be.

 This reinforces the importance of seeking prompt medical attention for whiplash after a car accident so a doctor can perform a thorough physical examination to properly diagnose your condition.